Hate Clipping Coupons? Try These Easy Ways to Save Money on Groceries

 Find Easy Ways to Save

-You don’t have to be a coupon-clipper to save lots on groceries!
+You don’t have to be a coupon-clipper to save money on groceries!

 No-brainer ways to save are the best — you can make them habitual and let the money practically save itself.

 Trent over at The Simple Dollar has a bunch of great grocery hacks, but one of them is so easy I couldn’t believe I didn’t think of it myself:

 Unless you know you’re on a grocery mission for items that take up lots of space, like toilet paper or paper towels (which, ideally, you’re buying in bulk anyway), you can probably fit most of what you need in a shopping basket.

 Trent says this strategy has saved him loads of cash on impulse buys that are easy to make when you’re wheeling a cart through every aisle.
 If you use a basket and just shop the perimeter for fresh, perishable goods like eggs and produce, you’ll save cash and eat healthier foods.

 But what about your breakfast cereal and other boxed or canned goodies?

 Divide and Conquer: Why Separate Trips Can Be More Efficient

 Trent and his family have organized different kinds of grocery trips: A big one every few weeks for non-perishables and bulk items, and smaller weekly trips for fresh items that don’t last, like milk or bread.